PsychlytxTD/tim_data_science_website/content/home/experience.md

   description = """
   Overview:

-  Psychlytx is an emerging startup that provides innovative data science and analytics services in the mental health space.
+Psychlytx is an developing startup that provides innovative data science and analytics services in the mental health space.

 As co-founder and data scientist with Psychlytx I have: